arbindras/weather-monitoring-system/README.md

 # Weather Monitoring System
 ## Table of Contents
-   -Project Overview
+   - Project Overview
-   -Features
+   - Features
-   -Folder Structure
+   - Folder Structure
-   -Installation
+   - Installation
-   -Configuration
+   - Configuration
-   -Image of Result
+   - Image of Result
 ## Project Overview
-   The backend fetches real-time weather data from the OpenWeatherMap API at regular intervals for major Indian cities (Delhi, Mumbai, Chennai, Bangalore, Kolkata, Hyderabad).
+   - The backend fetches real-time weather data from the OpenWeatherMap API at regular intervals for major Indian cities (Delhi, Mumbai, Chennai, Bangalore, Kolkata, Hyderabad).
-   It performs data rollups and aggregates daily summaries for each city, including:
+   - It performs data rollups and aggregates daily summaries for each city, including:
-      -Average, minimum, and maximum temperatures.
+      - Average, minimum, and maximum temperatures.
-      -Dominant weather condition.
+      - Dominant weather condition.
-      -Alerts for exceeding configurable thresholds.
+      - Alerts for exceeding configurable thresholds.
-   This backend can also trigger alerts when user-defined thresholds are breached (e.g., temperature exceeds 35°C for two consecutive updates).
+   - This backend can also trigger alerts when user-defined thresholds are breached (e.g., temperature exceeds 35°C for two consecutive updates).

 ## Features
-   -Weather Data Fetching: Periodically retrieves weather data from OpenWeatherMap.
+   - Weather Data Fetching: Periodically retrieves weather data from OpenWeatherMap.
-   -Data Rollups and Aggregates: Calculates daily averages, maximums, minimums, and dominant weather conditions.
+   - Data Rollups and Aggregates: Calculates daily averages, maximums, minimums, and dominant weather conditions.
-   -Alert System: Notifies when specific thresholds are exceeded, such as high temperatures.
+   - Alert System: Notifies when specific thresholds are exceeded, such as high temperatures.
-   -Data Persistence: Stores daily summaries in a database for further analysis.
+   - Data Persistence: Stores daily summaries in a database for further analysis.
-   -Configurable Fetch Intervals: Easily adjust the interval for API calls to OpenWeatherMap.
+   - Configurable Fetch Intervals: Easily adjust the interval for API calls to OpenWeatherMap.

 ## Folder Structure
          -/weather-monitoring-system